Creating a Reverse FrameWorX Connection

 -

-If you changed the port number in the source server configuration, edit C:\ProgramData\ICONICS\11\FwxAsyncServer.config.xml as follows:
+If you change the port number in the source server configuration, edit C:\ProgramData\ICONICS\11\Servers\FwxServer.config.json as follows:

 -